ixanza/tranquility/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- Darkladylexy and her team - for creating this incredible guide and allowing me to create this fork
+- lilmoefow - for the requiem patches over on the requiem discord
 - erri120 & jdsmith2816 - Repository template
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you